BLKOFFICIAL/MajesticWebCreator/README.md

 ## Get Started

 ### Go On With Replit
+#### Import This Project And Make Start Command node index.js and edit config.json

 ### Go To Config.json And Edit It Also Put Auth Link In Index.html Too Then Run